Showing posts with label ribs. Show all posts

 The Force Awakens

-This theater has seats that rock and everywhere you set you can see the movie without breaking your neck to watch it.
+This theater has rocking seats, and wherever you sit, you can see the movie without breaking your neck.

-I was surprised to the see new droid addition the BB-8 companion, I guess it replaced the archaic C3P0 and R2D2 droids.
+I was surprised to see a new droid addition, BB-8, which replaced the archaic C-3PO and R2-D2 droids.

-Apple sales the BB-8 App-Enabled Droid by Sphero for $149.00, which is controlled by your ipad or Iphone.
+Apple sells the BB-8 App-Enabled Droid by Sphero for $149.00, which is controlled by your iPad or Iphone.

 BB-8 relates to your interactions, showing a range of expressions and actually perks up at the sound of your voice commands.

-I had seen one of the droids for sale at the Apple Store and wonder where they had came up with the Idea.
+I had seen one of the droids for sale at the Apple Store and wondered where they had come up with the Idea.

-The movie was action packed and it kept my interest for the duration of the movie.
+The movie was action-packed and kept my interest throughout.

-There ice tea is to die for and I got a cup to go.
+Their iced tea is to die for, and I got a cup to go.

-My husband ordered there special 8 oz rib eye steak with caesar salad, baked potato and toast.
+My husband ordered their special 8-oz rib-eye steak with Caesar salad, baked potato, and toast.

-We had food enough for three so we brought a box full home for later.
+We had enough food for three, so we brought a box home for later.

 Cornbread, corn on the cob, collard greens, ribs

-The mall parking lot was full of cars so we decided to ride home.
+The mall parking lot was full, so we decided to ride home.

 We rode south on I-65 to the Spring Hill Exit.

-My husband ask if I had ever been through the historic town of Mount Pleasant and I said no.
+My husband asked if I had ever been through the historic town of Mount Pleasant, and I said no.

-He said before the four lane was built that you had to go through several small towns to travel to Nashville.
+He said that before the four-lane highway was built, you had to go through several small towns to reach Nashville

-We stopped at Rite-Aid which was built right next to an very old cemetery.
-It was so old that the brick wall was falling down on the back side and that is where I walked through to take a few pictures.
+We stopped at Rite-Aid, which was built right next to an ancient cemetery.
+It was so old that the brick wall was falling down on the back side, and that is where I walked through to take a few pictures.

 Cemetery near Rite Aid